zbar1212/CARTP-Repository/README.md

 #CARTP-Repository
-- How to Use Platform
+- How to Use CARTP

 #Clone the Platform to the Server
   - git clone https://github.com/zbar1212/CARTP-Repository.git

-#Pods Usage
+#Pods Usage (How to use the Platform)

   #How to Start Platform
   - bash AltAutomatedCARTP.sh, or
   - AutomatedCARTP.sh